Goher Mumtaz

-Early life

-Goher was born in Lahore.
-As a child, Goher practiced music on a keyboard which he got as a gift.
-At 16, he sold his bike to buy his first guitar which he hid under his bed due to parent's restrictions.

-After his high school exams, Goher suffered an accident and was confined to bed for six months.
-This gave him time and space to grasp every note in the music that he listened to.
-With no formal training, Goher taught himself composition, song writing and singing.
-Later, he won in many college-level music competitions and gained momentum by performing at local restaurants in Lahore.
-He was inspired by Pakistani Bands Junoon and Vital Signs, and wanted to form a band of his own like them.

 Personal life

-Since 2016 he's married to Anum Ahmed, who made her acting debut with him in the 2016 Hum TV drama Kathputli, and who's interested in filmmaking as well.
+Since 2016, he is married to Anum Ahmed, who made her acting debut with him in the 2016 Hum TV drama Kathputli, and who is interested in filmmaking as well.

 Formation of Jal

 Goher and Atif Aslam were college fellows and they used to sing in college concerts.
 They thought to form a band and released their first song "Aadat" on the Internet.
 The song was written and composed by Goher and sung by Atif.
 By the time the song was released it became a major hit in the subcontinent and all radio and TV stations started playing that song.

-After the major hit, "Aadat", Goher &andAtif started getting concert queries, they then decided to give a proper name to their band, so they named it Jal (water in Urdu) and performed in various concerts with this name and line-up of Goher on ugitars and Atif on vocals.
+After the major hit, "Aadat", Goher and Atif started getting concert queries, they then decided to give a proper name to their band, so they named it Jal (water in Sanskrit) and performed in various concerts with this name and line-up of Goher on guitars and Atif on vocals.

 Later on Atif, left the band because of some differences and he pursued his solo career, while Goher formed the new line-up and brought Farhan Saeed on vocals and Amir Sheraz (Shazi) on bass.
-With this new line-up Jal released their first studio album Aadat in 2003.
+With this new line-up, Jal released their first studio album Aadat in 2003.
 The album was a major hit in both Pakistan and India and won various awards.
 With the same line-up, Jal released Boondh in 2007, and again it was a major hit and the band won many awards.
 They performed in numerous concerts with the same line-up.
 Jal also performed two songs in Coke Studio (Pakistan) in season 4.